mcsandeep/tyk-docs/tyk-docs/content/api-management/automations.md

 3. Update your CI/CD pipelines and Tyk Operator configurations to work with the new OAS definitions.

 4. Gradually replace Classic definitions with OAS definitions in your Tyk installation.

+## Conclusion

+With Tyk’s automation tools, you now have a set of options for streamlining API management, from handling deployments within Kubernetes to establishing consistency across multiple environments.
+By integrating these tools, you can simplify complex API workflows, maintain secure configurations, and save time through reduced manual intervention.

+To continue building on what you’ve set up here, explore the following topics:

+- **Security Policies**: For a deeper dive into securing your APIs, read our [guide on security policies](/basic-config-and-security/security/security-policies/), covering token management, user roles, and access control.
+- **Advanced Tyk API Management**: Leverage more of Tyk’s API capabilities for custom integrations and further automation possibilities.
+You can learn more about Tyk's custom integrations [here](/advanced-configuration/)
+- **CI/CD Integrations**: Learn how to embed Tyk automation into your CI/CD pipeline, enabling continuous deployment and reducing release cycle times.

+These resources will help you enhance your API management automation and develop a robust, scalable infrastructure with Tyk.